MartinArmstrongAU/CP3407_Group_Project/user_stories/user_story_16.md

 ## Assumptions (if any):
 * No assumptions yet

-## Description: As an individual cleaner, I want to securely receive payments through the platform so that I don’t have to handle cash.
+## Description: As an individual cleaner, I want to securely receive online payments through the platform so that I don’t have to handle cash.
 Description-v1: As an individual cleaner, I want to securely receive payments through the platform so that I don’t have to handle cash.
+Description-v2: As an individual cleaner, I want to securely receive online payments through the platform so that I don’t have to handle cash.